Connolly submits new site plan for proposed Dresden Village development in Brookhaven

 The Planning Commission recommended approval of the project at its Jan.
 4 meeting amidst much backlash from the community concerned about density and the number of apartment complexes along the two-lane Dresden Drive that is surrounded by single-family residential neighborhoods, including Ashford Park and Brookhaven Fields.

 At the Jan.
-4 Planning Commission meeting, several residents argued that there was not enough contiguous green space on the planned development, with only small pieces of green space in locations and the fact the developer was .
+4 Planning Commission meeting, several residents argued that there was not enough contiguous green space on the planned development, with only small pieces of green space.

 “After the Planning Commission approved Dresden Village earlier this month, we took a fresh look at our site plan and engaged several community members in discussion regarding our project.
 We want to ensure that Dresden Village is a project that best represents community input as well as Brookhaven’s codes and ordinances, particularly in regards to open space,” Connolly stated.